open-notify/Open-Notify-API/ISS-Pass-Times/index.markdown

 The values used to calculate the upcoming passes are returned in the `request` object.
-The `response` is a list of the timestamp or each pass along with the `durateion` in seconds.
+The `response` is a list of the timestamp or each pass along with the `duration` in seconds.